jumpinjackie/forge-e33-mod/design/RED.md

  - In the game, this is the "password" Golgra passed down to the Expeditioners to get past the Gestral guards at Esquie's Nest
  - Mechanically, it make sense (and is hilarious) to make Gestrals unable to block.
+ - 27/11/2025: Dropped the Gestral restriction to avoid parasitism.
+So this is now just an Expeditioner-branded Wave of Indifference.

 ## Grosse Tete